ubc-library-rc/Geospatial-Analysis-Visualization-with-Python/Content/Setup.md

 # Step 2) Download the workshop files

 ## a) To do this, we open a comand terminal, and clone the github repository containing all the necisary files.
 * This may sound intimidating/confusing.
 But don't worry, its easy.
 You don't need to know comand line to do this.
-I'll walk you through step by step!!

 ## b) In they Jupyter window you just opened, click "New" in the top right and selecte "Terminal" from the dropdown menu